signalfx/lambda-csharp/README.md

 You can use this document to add a SignalFx wrapper to your AWS Lambda for .NET.

-The SignalFx C# Lambda Wrapper wraps around an AWS Lambda .NET function handler, which allows metrics and trces to be sent to SignalFx.
+The SignalFx C# Lambda Wrapper wraps around an AWS Lambda .NET function handler, which allows metrics and traces to be sent to SignalFx.

 At a high-level, to add a SignalFx .NET Lambda wrapper, you can:
    * Package the code yourself; or